RyanCCollins/corporate-dashboard/app/src/containers/DataViewContainer/README.md

 ## DataViewContainer
-A container that does ...
+A container that manages state and loading data for the data view.

 ### Example Usage